jessicasmall7/project-2_small-jessica/README.md

 - [SVG Hamburger Menu Icon](https://www.iconfinder.com/icons/134216/hamburger_lines_menu_icon)

 ##### Plugins
-- [jQuery](www.google.com) - This is the hamburger menu, it can be found in the header of each page.
-- [jQuery](www.google.com) - This is the modal.
-It is visible when the "Login" link is clicked.

 #### Deductions
 I have reviewed the list of deductions for this project and in the syllabus.